luispedro/metarabbit/draft-imread-bug.rst

     max_16bit_value = 2**16-1
     imshow(max_16bit_value - f)

 Also looks decent.
-This should not be surprising, in two-bit complement, ``~f`` is roughly ``-f``.
-Roughly, but similarly enough that, by eye, it is hard to tell apart.

 The TIFF format does allow you to specify whether zero is supposed to be white or black.
 Maybe PNG has a similar "feature."

 I read through the libpng documentation (which is not great), a bit through its